Weebly vs WordPress…which is better? 🤔

 On Weebly, you can also configure each of these elements and optimize them for search.
 You just won’t be told exactly what changes to make.

-Some people will tell you that WordPress has cleaner code bases and that it’s easier for Google to crawl websites hosted on WordPress, but this isn’t necessarily true.
+Some people will tell you that WordPress has cleaner code bases and that it’s easier for Google to crawl websites hosted on WordPress than other alternatives, but this isn’t necessarily true.

-Google employees have openly said that other website builders also “work fine in search”, and that using an alternate website builder wouldn’t impact your search rankings.
+Google employees have openly said that WordPress doesn’t have an inherent SEO advantage .
+Using WordPress or an alternate website builder won’t impact your search rankings.